President and Fellows of Harvard College: 17th century

 Starting in 1636, the affairs and funds of Harvard College were managed by a committee of the Great and General Court of Massachusetts.
 In 1650, at the request of Harvard's first president Henry Dunster, the Great and General Court of Massachusetts issued the body a charter.

-The Charter of 1650 established the Harvard Corporation board which consisted of seven members: a President, five Fellows, and a Treasurer.
-The Corporation had the authority to manage the College's finances, real estate, and donations, act as a legal entity in courts of law, select officers and servants, and create orders and bylaws for the College, with the approval of the Board of Overseers.
+The Charter of 1650 established the Harvard Corporation board which consisted of seven members: a president, five Fellows, and a Treasurer.
+The Corporation had the authority to manage the college's finances, real estate, and donations, act as a legal entity in courts of law, select officers and servants, and create orders and bylaws for the college, with the approval of the board of overseers.

-The founding members of the Harvard Corporation were respectively: Henry Dunster as President, Samuel Mather, Samuel Danforth, Jonathan Mitchell, Comfort Starr and Samuel Eaton as the five Fellows and Thomas Danforth as the Treasurer.
-These men had, in perpetual succession, the duties of managing the College.
+The founding members of the Harvard Corporation were Henry Dunster as president, Samuel Mather, Samuel Danforth, Jonathan Mitchell, Comfort Starr and Samuel Eaton as the five Fellows and Thomas Danforth as the Treasurer.
+These men had, in perpetual succession, the duties of managing the college.